kpark53/hello-world/README.md

 CSE 360 Hellow World git demo

-My Name is KeunHee Park
+My Name is KeunHee Park.
+This is in Main file ReadMe